Brooklyn tourism outpaces Manhattan, new report says

 Affordability is key, also former residents are visiting

 Brooklyn’s population hasn’t reached pre-COVID levels as fast as Manhattan, but as far as the number of visits by U.S. tourists are concerned, Brooklyn is leaving Manhattan far behind.

 At least, that’s the word from Place.ai (Placer Lab), a California-based analytics firm that’s described as “providing location analytics and footfall data for businesses in commercial real estate, retail, hospitality and municipalities.”

-Placer, analyzing difference in retail and domestic foot traffic to the two boroughs, found that “while Manhattan is struggling to maintain its pre-pandemic levels of domestic tourism, Brooklyn has resulted in year-over-year domestic tourism growth every month this year.
+Placer, analyzing difference in retail and domestic foot traffic in the two boroughs, found that “while Manhattan is struggling to maintain its pre-pandemic levels of domestic tourism, Brooklyn has resulted in year-over-year domestic tourism growth every month this year.”